 Hanley is a frequent contributor of opinion pieces in national and global media and is widely sought for his comments on the news media, the internet, popular culture and sports, appearing on many national news programs.
 He served for six years as a panelist on the weekly WNPR political discussion program titled Politics, Burgers & Beer.
 In 2017, Hanley became the first Netter School of Medicine mentor of the year as selected by medical school faculty, students and administrators for his work with a medical student on distributing concussion treatment protocols to youth hockey coaches.

-Hanley also is a frequent guest on national panel discussions, appearing in 2009 on C-Span as part of coverage of his National Press Club presentation on Journalism and Social Media.
+Hanley also is a frequent guest on national panel discussions, appearing on C-Span as part of coverage of his National Press Club presentation on Journalism and Social Media.
 He also has served as an official contest entry screener for the Online News Association's annual awards.
 He has been a judge for the National Association of Opinion Page Editors annual contest, among others.

 Significant Administrative Duties

 2003-2015: Graduate Journalism Program Director, School of Communications; Founding director, Graduate Sports Journalism Program (2014-2015)

 2003-2009: Graduate Program Director, School of Communications

 JRN 572 - Researching & Writing the News Documentary; JRN 573 - Sports Literature; JRN 575 - Critical Issues in Journalism; JRN 580 - Investigative Reporting; JRN 601 - Master's Project; JRN 602 - Master's Thesis; COM 140 - Storytelling; JRN 260 - Newswriting; JRN/SPS 362 - Story of Football; JRN 450 - Senior Seminar: Disinformation & Truth Decay; JRN 495 - Advanced Reporting